AJ Bell includes AJ Bell plc and its subsidiaries.

 Based on our ongoing monitoring throughout the year the results are as expected.
 Retail and Professional venues will differ as the higher average trade size results in fewer orders for Professional Customers executing via the RSP network.

-AJ Bell Securities Ltd does not currently have online execution capabilities and as such all orders are executed on the Bloomberg MTF or via the telephone.
+- Debt Securities – All orders are executed on the Bloomberg MTF or via the telephone.
 The Top 5 venues reflect this approach and are consistent with our Venue connections via the MTF.

-Our top venues mostly represent the high level of trades we receive in Collective Investment Funds (Oeics and Unit Trusts) and are detailed by the Fund Provider who manufacture the funds range for the investments made.
+- Other Instruments – Our top venues mostly represent the high level of trades we receive in Collective Investment Funds (Oeics and Unit Trusts) and are detailed by the Custodian we have used to place the orders into the requested funds.

 - Directed Orders – Where a customer specifically requests us to execute their order on a specific venue.
 The regulation therefore does not consider it to be part of our standard execution process and that it is appropriate therefore for the details to be separately identified.